SebastianBoe/turborav/guidelines/guidelines.md

 Merge commits should be avoided when there are no conflicts.

 ### Code style
-Unless stated otherwise one must follow the style guide of the
+Unless stated otherwise one must follow the language's style guide.

 * No trailing-whitespace.
 * No tabs.